Sweats/Damned/Damned PTB changelog.md

 ☆ Black Lake Asylum ☆

-- Moved an ouija board off the doctor's lounge sofa because it was difficult to click.
+- Moved an ouija board off the doctor's lounge sofa because it was difficult to click

 ☆ Black Lake Woods ☆